 There are many different creative ways that you can put these principles into practice.
 We encourage you to share your experience with them in the Comments & Reviews section below.

 Pavey, L., Greitemeyer, T., & Sparks, P. (2011).
 Highlighting relatedness promotes prosocial motives and behavior.
 Personality and Social Psychology Bulletin, 37(7), 905-917.

 People who read words associated with human connectedness were more interested in volunteering for a charity and were more likely to donate money to a charity; similarly, people who wrote about a time they felt a close bond with someone else expressed greater intentions to help others in general.

 Small, D. A., & Loewenstein, G. (2003).
 Helping the victim or helping a victim: Altruism and identifiability.
 Journal of Risk and Uncertainty, 26(1), 5–16.

 People were more willing to compensate individuals who had lost money when the identities of those individuals were revealed, and they donated more to a charity when they knew that their donation would benefit a specific family that had been selected from a list.

 Levine, M., Prosser, A., Evans, D., & Reicher, S. (2005).
 Identity and emergency intervention: How social group membership and inclusiveness of group boundaries shape helping behavior.
 Personality and Social Psychology Bulletin, 31(4), 443-453.

-Although people generally want and try to be altruistic, other concerns—such as feelings of competition or allegiance to an “ingroup”—sometimes stand in the way.
-Reminding people to think about social connectedness, see victims as real people rather then abstract statistics, and feel a sense of common humanity can help them overcome some of the obstacles to altruism and allow feelings of care and compassion to shine through.
+Although people generally want and try to be altruistic, other concerns—such as feelings of competition or allegiance to an “in-group”—sometimes stand in the way.
+Reminding people to think about social connectedness, see victims as real people rather than abstract statistics, and feel a sense of common humanity can help them overcome some of the obstacles to altruism and allow feelings of care and compassion to shine through.
 These techniques can all trigger the caretaking impulses that seem to be part of humans’ evolutionary heritage.